dogecoinfoundation/libdogecoin/doc/bindings.md

     libdogecoin.w_context_stop()
 ```
 Keep in mind that any time a function related to a private key is called, it must be from within a secp256k1 context.
-Only one context should be started per session using `libdogecoin.context_start()`, and should be stopped when the session is done using `libdogecoin.context_stop()`.
+Only one context should be started per session using `libdogecoin.w_context_start()`, and should be stopped when the session is done using `libdogecoin.w_context_stop()`.
 If a function is called outside of a secp256k1 context, you will receive an error resembling the following:
 ```
 python3: src/ecc.c:73: dogecoin_ecc_verify_privatekey: Assertion `secp256k1_ctx' failed.
 Aborted (core dumped)